Step 2. Application Gateway - Part 2 - Physical Aptitude Test (PAT)

-Firefighting is a physically demanding occupation.
-The Fire & Rescue NSW (FRNSW) Physical Aptitude Test, or PAT, consists of tasks which simulate work carried out by firefighters at emergency incidents.
-The PAT is used to gauge if a candidate's level of fitness is suitable for a career as a firefighter.
-The PAT is a highly validated assessment designed specifically to identify and recruit individuals who are physiologically capable of tolerating the work-related stress of firefighting.
+The FRNSW Physical Aptitude Test, or PAT, consists of tasks which simulate the work carried out by firefighters at emergency incidents.
+The PAT is used to assess if a candidate's level of fitness is suitable for a career as a firefighter.
+The PAT is a highly validated assessment designed specifically to identify and recruit individuals who are physiologically capable of tolerating the work-related demands of firefighting.

-Rest can be taken between tasks but remember this will increase your overall time for completion of the PAT.
+- Rest can be taken between tasks but this will increase the overall time for the PAT completion.

-The Physical Aptitude Test is divided into three stages.
-It is important for you to understand how you will progress from one stage to the next.
+The Physical Aptitude Test is divided into three parts.
+It is important for you to understand how you will progress from one part to the next.

-Stage 1 is made up of 2 tasks and is not timed.
+Part 1 is made up of two tasks and is not timed.

 The tasks are:

 Part 2 is made up of four tasks.
 Firefighters generally complete this stage in under 15 minutes.
 Please note candidates will not progress to Part 3 before 15 minutes so they are encouraged to pace themselves throughout this part.

 An assessor will keep everyone informed on how they are progressing.